Methods and data standards

 Effort tracking where applicable (e.g., survey effort, route, duration, sampling intensity)

-Event-based or continuous observation formats depending on protocol design
+Event-based or continuous observation formats depending on protocol design (e.g., single, track)

 Minimal required field schema with extensible metadata fields